 Spousal maintenance

 The Family Law Act governs when spousal maintenance is granted.
-It outlines the criteria that makes a party eligible for financial support.
+It outlines the criteria that make a party eligible for financial support.

 Independent children's lawyers